1. Blog

 This might mean surgery or lifelong medical or dietary management.
 Your veterinarian might also recommend a high-fiber or low-fiber diet, depending on the underlying cause of your dog’s constipation.

-Your veterinarian might also recommend changing your dog’s diet, supplements such as probiotics, or medications that treat problems like hypothyroidism.
+Your veterinarian might also recommend changing your dog’s diet, taking supplements such as probiotics, or medications that treat problems like hypothyroidism.
 If your dog experiences pain when he defecates, he might need his anal glands expressed, and that might become a regular intervention as well.

 For psychogenic causes of constipation, such as anxiety or fear, your veterinarian might recommend behavioral modification through training or other types of medication that can alleviate his fear.